balasuar/slate/source/includes/_soapisauthorized.md

 The date and time at which your AvaTax account will expire.

 **Operations:** string [255]
 The operations that the current user is authorized to use.
 Determined from the list provided in the IsAuthorized call.
+Possible operations are: Ping, IsAuthorized, GetTax, PostTax, CommitTax, CancelTax, AdjustTax, GetTaxHistory, Validate.

 **Messages:** <a href="#errors79">Message[]</a>
 If ResultCode is Success, Messages is null.
 Otherwise, it describes any warnings, errors, or exceptions encountered while processing the request.